Skip to main content

 From Cellular Insulin Resistance to Systemic Disease

-The trajectory from chronic sleep debt to is a well-documented pathophysiological process.
+The trajectory from chronic sleep debt to metabolic syndrome is a well-documented pathophysiological process.
 The initial stage is characterized by a rapid decline in insulin sensitivity in peripheral tissues.
 Research has demonstrated that even a few nights of sleep restriction can reduce glucose disposal rates by up to 40%, a functional impairment comparable to that seen in early-stage type 2 diabetes.

 This is not merely a functional change; it involves alterations in the insulin signaling cascade within the cell, including reduced phosphorylation of key proteins like Akt.
 The resulting hyperinsulinemia is a compensatory mechanism that, when sustained, becomes pathogenic.
 High insulin levels promote lipogenesis, particularly in the liver and visceral adipose tissue, and downregulate the insulin receptors themselves, exacerbating the underlying resistance.